 - Let the table info gets created through crawler.
 Set up crawler details in the window below.
 Provide crawler name as dynamodb_crawler.

 - Add database name and DynamoDB table name.

-- Provide the necessary IAM role to crawler such that it can access the DynamoDB table.
-Here, the created IAM role is AWSGlueServiceRole-dynamodb.
+- Provide the necessary IAM role to the crawler such that it can access the DynamoDB table.
+Here, the created IAM role is AWSGlueServiceRole-DynamoDB.

 - Review the crawler information.

 - Check the catalog details once the crawler is executed successfully.

 Step 2: Exporting Data from DynamoDB to S3 using AWS Glue